 Typically you need to add or edit a line in your php.ini document.
 Here is a list of timezones at php.net.

 Log into MySQL as root and run this query: (More information on time zones in MySQL.)

 Making sure that all of these settings are in sync will usually fix any “off by one day” errors going forward.
 Some issues will be fixed immediately after changing these settings.
 Other issues will still happen since the timestamps in the database were set when time zones were out of sync.
 You’ll have to run queries in your database to update time/date fields after your time zones have been set correctly.

-If you are still having issues related to dates and time stamps, please post to our member forums and we can help you fix things for your specific setup.
+If you are still having issues related to dates and time stamps, please contact our support team and we can help you fix things for your specific setup.